MicrosoftDocs/powerapps-docs/articles/getting-started.md

    ms.author="anneta"/>

 # Get started with PowerApps #
 Welcome to Microsoft PowerApps!
-After you [sign up](filename.md), you can quickly start to create and use custom business apps.
+[Sign up](filename.md) to start creating and using custom business apps.

-## Discover possibilities ##
+## Check out some apps ##
-If you [sign in to the home page](filename.md) for PowerApps, you can [explore one or more sample apps](sample-app topic.md) to get a quick sense of what's possible and how PowerApps could help your business.
+[Sign in to PowerApps.com](filename.md) and explore one or more sample apps to get a quick sense of what's possible and how PowerApps could help your business.

 [PowerApps home screenshot]

 Each sample app is designed for a specific purpose such as managing a budget, showcasing a set of products, or tracking sales opportunities.
-Some sample apps contain hardcoded data that's fictitious but realistic enough to inspire your thinking.
-Other sample apps connect to a live data source such as Salesforce or Dynamics, so that you can show, add, and update real records in real time.
+Some sample apps contain fictitious data to inspire your thinking.
+Other sample apps connect to a live data source such as Salesforce so that you can show, add, and update your own  records in real time.
+[Learn more about Sample Apps](sample-app topic.md).

+Your home page on PowerApps.com is also where you'll find apps that your co-workers have created and shared with you, as well as a quick way to get back to your own apps.

-## Give yourself a head start ##
+## Try out a template ##
-To see how any sample app is built, [install PowerApps](https://web.powerapps.com/#/downloads) on a tablet, laptop, or desktop computer that's running Windows.
+To create your own apps, [install PowerApps Studio for Windows](https://web.powerapps.com/#/downloads) on a tablet, laptop, or desktop computer.

+A quick way to get started is to [build an app from a template](get-started-test-drive).
+Like the sample apps on PowerApps.com, these templates are based on sample data in a cloud account, such as Dropbox, OneDrive or Google Drive.
 Explore specific screens and controls to understand how they're configured, and experiment with customization to boost your knowledge before you embark on your own apps.

-You can also [use a template](get-started-test-drive) to generate an app that's based on data in a cloud account, such as Dropbox, OneDrive or Google Drive.

 [AFT image tbd]

-## Hit the ground running ##
+## Generate an app from your data ##
 Now that you have some idea of what PowerApps can do and a bit of experience, you can [automatically generate an app that's designed specifically for your data](get-started-create-from-data.md), whether it's in:

 - an Excel file (stored locally or in a cloud-storage account such as Dropbox, OneDrive, or Google Drive)